-With London 2012 getting underway this week, Willie Duncan casts his eye over the action.
-He is tipping group glory for Luis Fernando Tena's seasoned side
+With London 2012 getting underway this week Willie Duncan casts his eye over Group B. He is tipping group glory for Luis Fernando Tena's experienced side

-The men’s football gets underway this week at London 2012 with the event likely to prove with football fans up and down the country as they eagerly await the return of the domestic season in August.
+The men’s football gets underway this week at London 2012 with the event likely to prove with football fans up and down the country as they eagerly await the return of the full football season next month.

 The competition is split into four groups for the opening round and, of those four, Group B looks set to be the toughest to call.

 Mexico and Switzerland share favouritism to emerge as group winners with bookmaker Paddy Power unable to separate the pair and, subsequently, both nations can be backed at 13/10 (2.30) with the Irish bookmaker to top the group.

 South Korea, who can count upon English Premiership duo Ji Dong-Won and Park Chu-Young of Sunderland and Arsenal respectively, are chalked up at 11/2 (6.50) with Paddy Power to top Group B while the footballing minnows of Gabon are rated as a 9/1 (10.0) shots with the same firm to emerge as group winners.